biodiversitygenomicsoulu/How-To-Do-Stuff/5_shipping_research_samples.md

 > - if the courier does the **customs clearance assignment** or if you have to do it
 > - exact time for picking up the parcel (schedled with the contact person on location)
 >
 > Especially the cooled shipments are expensive.
-It is worth it to check several courier services.
+It is worth comparing several courier services.
 We used those courier services already:
 > - **DHL Express (Finland) Oy**: https://www.dhl.com/fi-en/home.html
 > - **GO!
 Express & Logistics Düsseldorf GmbH**: https://www.general-overnight.com/deu_en/products/go-express.html
 >
 > ###### **5.1.1.6.1.3 Receiving parcel**
 >
 > Make sure that you or a colleague is available (also at phone) and on the scheduled time/location to pick up the sample (especially if the samples have to be frozen in the lab).
 Let the the person in the lab know where to store the samples.
 Soile Alatalo (laboratory manager; soile.alatalo@oulu.fi) will happly help you.
-If it is outside of her working hours you have to find another comtact person to receive the parcel.
+If it is outside of her working hours you have to find another contact person to receive the parcel.
 >
 > </details>